 The first section of the file is listing remote-name: remote-url verify\ssl.
 Adding, removing or changing those lines, will add, remove or change the respective remote.
-If verify\ssl is enabled, Conan will verify the SSL certificates for that remote server.
+If verify\ssl, conan client will verify the SSL certificates for that remote server.

-The second part of the file contains a list of package references and the remote-name.
+The second part of the file contains a list of conan-package-reference: remote-name.
 This is a reference to which remote was that package retrieved from, which will act also as the default for operations on that package.